Downscaling climate projections to 1 km with single-image super resolution: Abstract

 \section{Abstract}

 High-resolution climate projections are essential for local decision-making.
 However, available climate projections have low spatial resolution (e.g.~12.5\,km), which limits their usability.
 We address this limitation by leveraging single-image super-resolution models to statistically downscale climate projections to 1-km resolution.
-Since high-resolution climate projections are unavailable for training, we train models on a high-resolution observational gridded data set and apply them to low-resolution climate projections.
-We propose a climate indicator-based assessment using observed climate indices computed at weather station locations to evaluate the downscaled climate projections without ground-truth high-resolution climate projections.
+Since high-resolution climate projections are unavailable, we train models on a~high-resolution observational gridded data set and apply them to low-resolution climate projections.
+We cannot evaluate downscaled climate projections with common metrics (e.g.~pixel-wise root-mean-square error) because we lack ground-truth high-resolution climate projections.
+Therefore, we evaluate climate indicators computed at weather station locations.
 Experiments on daily mean temperature demonstrate that single-image super-resolution models can downscale climate projections without increasing the error of climate indicators compared to low-resolution climate projections.